Cray-HPE/canu/readme.md

 - Added the ability to fully track device slot and port assignments.
 - Mountain hardware (CMM, CEC) is now being generated in the switch configurations.
 - Fixed multiple templates to match what is on the Aruba switch, these include, UANs, Loopbacks, VLAN interfaces, ACLs.
+- Added an `--override` option to `canu generate switch config` and `canu generate network config`, this allows users to ignore custom configuration so CANU does not overwrite it.
 - Known Limitations:
   - PDUs are not yet properly handled in the generated switch configurations.
   - Slingshot switches (sw-hsn) are not yet properly handled in the model or generated switch configurations.